bryanwhiting/blog/christianity/turn-to-god-not-your-idols.md

 ---
-title: Turn to God, not your idols
+title: Turn to God in All Things, and Not Your Idols
 description: Where do we turn when things get hard?
 date: 2024-01-22T21:43:10
 created: 2024-01-22 21:43:10